 Main Road– Gold anomaly in marble over 2000m.

-Bedrock drilling was carried out on two fence lines with holes 20m apart for a total of 49 holes.
+Initially bedrock drilling was carried out on two fence lines with holes 20m apart for a total of 49 holes at Twin Hills Central.
 The holes were drilled vertically through calcrete to test the top of the weathered bedrock with the objective of confirming that gold anomalies at surface correlate with gold in the bedrock.
-The average thickness of the calcrete in this area is 19m and the bedrock lithology in all holes is biotite schist, similar to the lithology outcropping at Twin Hills.
+The average thickness of the calcrete in this area is 19m and the bedrock lithology in all holes is quartz – biotite bearing schists and meta-greywackes, similar to the lithology outcropping at Twin Hills.
 The maximum gold assay value was 2.3g/t and a further seven bedrock samples had values between 0.3g/t and 1.1g/t gold.

-Shallow Drill Program Along Karibib Fault South West of Twin
+Shallow Drill Program Along Karibib Fault South West of the Twin Hills Cluster

 A program of shallow vertical holes, consisting of fence lines spaced at 800m apart and 100m hole spacing along the fences, was completed towards the end of 2018.
 This drilling was designed to sample the top of the calcrete layer below wind-blown sand cover up to 3m thick.
 Several deeper holes were also drilled to determine the calcrete thickness along the Karibib Fault and initial indications are that the thickness increases from Twin Hills towards the southwest.